shiningstark/CSC442-AI-Projects/Project 1/README.txt

 3: The HMinMax.class is to implement hMinMax and alpha beta pruning.

-4. More details about how to run code and how to make operation are in writeup.pdf.
+4. More details about how to run code and how to make operation are in readme.pdf and writeup.pdf.

 5: The whole project is esatabileh under the Java, use IntelliJ as the IDE, it is a better idea to run the code in same IDE.